Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: Introduction

 \section{Introduction}

-The Wilson exact renormalization group (ERG) or functional renormalization group dictates the behavior of a physical system under the scale transformation and also provides a general idea how quantum field theory in continuum spacetime should be defined~\cite{Wilson:1973jj,Morris:1993qb,Becchi:1996an,Pawlowski:2005xe,Igarashi:2009tj,Rosten:2010vm,Dupuis:2020fhh}.
+The Wilson exact renormalization group (ERG) or functional renormalization group dictates the behavior of a physical system under the scale transformation and also provides a general idea of how quantum field theory in continuum space-time should be defined~\cite{Wilson:1973jj,Morris:1993qb,Becchi:1996an,Pawlowski:2005xe,Igarashi:2009tj,Rosten:2010vm,Dupuis:2020fhh}.
 In the context of elementary particle physics, on the other hand, the gauge symmetry is a fundamental principle for identifying the correct physical degrees of freedom and how the gauge symmetry is preserved under the ERG flow is a fundamental issue.
-Although ERG is conventionally formulated by employing a momentum cutoff, which is naively incompatible with the gauge symmetry, the gauge or BRST symmetry still survives in a modified form~\cite{Becchi:1996an} as a gauge or BRST Ward--Takahashi (WT) identity (the quantum master equation).
-Therefore, we would say that there is no fundamental issue on the gauge symmetry in ERG.
+Although ERG is conventionally formulated by employing a momentum cutoff, which is naively incompatible with the gauge symmetry, the gauge or Becchi--Rouet--Stora--Tyutin (BRST) symmetry still survives in a modified form~\cite{Becchi:1996an} as a gauge or BRST Ward--Takahashi (WT) identity (the quantum master equation).
+Therefore, we would say that there is no fundamental issue with the gauge symmetry in ERG.